ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 | Updates Input Range (How Much Read™) | ✅ | ❌ | ✅ | ✅ | ❌ |
 | Updates Output Range (How Much Written™) | ✅ | ✅ | ✅ | ✅ | ✅ |

 This is the full spread.
 Every marker should be explained above; if something is missing, do let me know, because I am going to routinely reference this table as the Definitive™ Feature List for all of these libraries from now until I die.
 I spent way too much time investigating these APIs, suffering through their horrible builds, and knick-knack-patty-slapping these APIs and benchmarks and investigations together.
-I most certainly never want to touch libiconv again, and even though I'm tired as hell I've already put "remake ztd.text in Rust so I can have a UTF-32 conversion as part of a Rust text library, for God's Sake" on my list of things to do.
+I most certainly never want to touch libiconv again, and even though I'm tired as hell I've already put "remake ztd.text in Rust so I can have an UTF-32 conversion as part of a Rust text library, For God's Sake" on my list of things to do.
 (Or someone else will get to do it before I do, which would be grrreeat.)